AGH (Assault, Grooming and Harassment)

 Prepare

 To effectively reduce the risks of assault, grooming, or harassment, it is essential to develop both awareness and proactive strategies.
 Preparation starts with recognising the early signs of potential danger and understanding how to safely remove oneself from a harmful situation, whether physical or online.
 Equally important is being proactive about personal boundaries and confidently asserting them when needed.
-Individuals should familiarise themselves with available resources, such as local support services, hotlines, and online reporting platforms like the AGH website, which provides a secure channel for reporting incidents.
+Individuals should familiarise themselves with available resources, such as local support services, hotlines, and online reporting platforms like the AGH webpage, which provides a secure channel for reporting incidents.
 These reports are promptly reviewed by law enforcement agencies to ensure swift action is taken.

 Additionally, fostering a supportive network of friends, family, or trusted allies enhances safety, as it provides both emotional backing and practical assistance when needed.
 The key to prevention lies in preparation, awareness, and the collective responsibility we all share in safeguarding each other from harm.